dynamicweb/CheckoutHandlers.QuickPayPaymentWindow/README.md

-Go to `Settings > Ecommerce > Orders > Payments` and create a new payment method Select the **QuickPay Payment Window** checkout handler Fill in the parameters section
+Go to `Settings > Ecommerce > Orders > Payments` and create a new payment method Select the **QuickPay Payment Window** checkout handler Fill in the parameters section.